Why Fun Facts Stick Better When They Are Turned Into Quiz Questions

 Fun facts are easier to remember as quiz questions because questions make your brain active.
 Instead of simply reading the answer, you try to recall or guess it first.
 That effort helps strengthen memory.

-Yes, quizzes can help with memory improvement when they use recall practice and clear explanations.
-The act of trying to answer helps your brain retrieve information, which can make the memory stronger over time.
+Yes.
+Quizzes can help with memory improvement when they use recall practice and clear explanations.
+Trying to answer helps your brain retrieve information, which can make the memory stronger over time.

 A few quiz questions a day can be enough to build a habit.
 The goal is not to answer hundreds of questions at once.
 It is better to practice regularly, review explanations, and slowly connect facts to bigger ideas.